RonyKositsky/RISC-Processor-Assembler-and-Simulator/README.md

-# Assembler
-Assembler for MIPS CPU.
+Assembler for RISC CPU(Simpler version of MIPS).

-#Simulator
 Simulator for the assembly code we will receive from the assembler.